Loss Of Appetite Due To Chemotherapy

 Even when your child is having cancer treatment, you can usually continue your family routines at mealtimes.
 Sharing this time together can shift the focus away from food and can help lessen and disguise feelings of anxiety.
 Sometimes though, parents and caregivers find that flexibility is the way to promote a relaxed atmosphere.

-The following are some ideas which may make it easier for your child to eat and for you to feel positive:
+The following are some ideas that may make it easier for your child to eat and for you to feel positive:

 • tell your child they have done well, even if they eat only a small amount